stonerlab/jams/README.md

 Joe's Awesome Magnetic Simulator is an atomistic magnetisation dynamics code with CUDA GPU acceleration.

-## Releases

-Binaries attached to the released version are build on arc4 at Leeds.
-This version has CUDA enabled and is built against

-- mkl-2019.0
-- hdf5-1.8.20
-- cuda-10.1.168

 ## Compiling

 JAMS is built using the CMake build system.
 Building `should` be straight forward, but it depends on several other